 Location.
 30° 52.322′ N, 84° 46.662′ W. Marker is near Iron City, Georgia, in Seminole County.
 Marker is at the intersection of Braswell Godby Road (County Route 12) and Church Street, on the right when traveling north on Braswell Godby Road.
 Touch for map.
 Marker is in this post office area: Iron City GA 39859, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Brinson / Simeon Brinson (approx. 7.3 miles away); Sabacola El Menor (approx. 7.4 miles away); Cyrene / Cyrene Institute (approx. 7˝ miles away); Fort Scott (approx. 7.6 miles away); Camp Recovery (approx. 8.6 miles away); Camp Recovery Monument (approx. 8.7 miles away); Village of Fowltown (approx. 11.2 miles away); Charles James Munnerlyn / “Refuge” (approx. 11.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 26, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 894 times since then and 99 times this year.
+It was originally submitted on May 26, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 994 times since then and 40 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 26, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.